Richard Taylor (pirate): History

 At Reunion Island in April 1721 Taylor, Levasseur, and Seagar captured probably the most valuable prize in pirate history, the 700-ton Portuguese treasure ship Nossa Senhora do Cabo (Our Lady of the Cape).
 (Note: The Cabo is referred to as the Guelderland in some accounts.)
 The ship carried gold, uncut diamonds and church regalia belonging to the retiring Viceroy of Goa in Portuguese India.
 The Portuguese ship had been dismasted in a storm and proved to be an easy prize, captured after a brief boarding action.
 Levasseur, Seagar, and Taylor made off with treasure then maximum valued at approximately a million pounds sterling.

+After capturing the fort at Delagoa the combined company split up in 1722.
 The group returned to Madagascar where Seagar died.
 While there they intercepted letters detailing the ships of a Royal Navy squadron sent to hunt them down; Taylor had the letters read aloud at the ship's mast.
 Levasseur took Cabo and Taylor took Cassandra, swapping ships after burning the decrepit Victory.
-After capturing the fort at Delagoa the combined company split up in 1722.
 Taylor headed for the West Indies, arriving there in 1723.
 The governor of Spanish Portobello pardoned Taylor and his crew in exchange for his ship the Cassandra.
 Taylor thereafter sailed in Spanish service, hunting logwood cutters in the Caribbean.
 Jacob de Bucquoy, who spent time as Taylor's prisoner, reported that Taylor eventually left Portobello, returning to his family at Jamaica before leaving again for Cuba, where he operated a plantation and a small trading vessel as late as 1744.